 Although you may be feeling hostile, your communication should be emotionally tempered.
 Likewise, don’t involve your children in your arguments or grievances.

 The courts can punish spouses who harass, threaten, and emotionally isolate their children from the other.
-If it is clear that the divorcing couple can’t communicate respectively and cooperatively, this can affect things as important as the custody of your children.
+If it is clear that the divorcing couple can’t communicate respectfully and cooperatively, this can affect things as important as the custody of your children.

 Don’t Get Your Kids Involved